UPDATE 2-Cricket-Test Series West Indies v Pakistan scoreboard

-April 30 (Gracenote) - Scoreboard at stumps on the first day in the second Test between West Indies and Pakistan on Sunday in Bridgetown, Barbados
+May 3 (Gracenote) - Scoreboard at stumps on the fourth day in the second Test between West Indies and Pakistan on Wednesday in Bridgetown, Barbados

 Bowling